 The purpose of this project is to survey medical marijuana patients and potential patients to evaluate their experiences and satisfaction with the Ohio Medical Marijuana Control Program (OMMCP) to date.

 This research aims to fill in a critical gap in our understanding of the medical marijuana program in Ohio and to find out how the people potentially impacted by the current regime perceive its performance thus far.
 Doing so allows for a unique examination into the efficacy of the structure of OMMCP and how this state’s initial experience with marijuana reform can inform the larger national conversation that is currently underway.

-Participants will be asked to fill out an anonymous online survey in which we ask them about their experience obtaining marijuana in the state of Ohio for medical purposes.
-The survey will take approximately eight minutes to complete.
+Participants were asked to fill out an anonymous online survey in which we asked them about their experience obtaining marijuana in the state of Ohio for medical purposes.
+The survey is now closed and a report is forthcoming.

 Your participation in the project is completely voluntary.
 You may refuse to participate in this study without penalty or loss of benefits to which you are otherwise entitled.
 There is no or very minimal risk stemming from participation in the project.
 If you choose to participate in the study, you may discontinue participation at any time without penalty or loss of benefits.
 An Institutional Review Board responsible for human subjects research at The Ohio State University reviewed this research project and found it to be acceptable, according to applicable state and federal regulations and University policies designed to protect the rights and welfare of participants in research.